cardstack/cardstack-token/CONTRACT-OPS.md

 ```
 truffle migrate --reset --network=mainnet
 ```
-The contracts will take 5-10 minutes to be created depending on network conditions _(TODO: need to see how we can adjust the gas price for contract deploys and truffle execs to get our blocks to be mined faster)_
+The contracts will take 5-10 minutes to be created depending on network conditions.
+We are currently using a 30 GWEI gas price.
+This can be increased in the truffle.js file for faster transaction mining (albiet at a higher overall deployment cost).
 * When the contracts have completed deploying copy the output from the `truffle migrate` command to `cardstack-token` GitHub project `contract-ops/deploys/<current date timestamp>.txt` and commit the file.
 The addresses included in the output from `truffle migrate` are very important.
 Note the `Registry` address and the `CardStackToken` address.
 * Register the CST contract with the registry by executing:
 ```